Thyssenkrupp in talks with peers over steel business - source

 ($1 = 0.9246 euros)

-(Reporting by Christoph Steitz and Tom Kaeckenhoff; Editing by Sabine Wollrab and Elaine Hardcastle)
+(Additional reporting by Johannes Hellstrom in Stockholm and Min Zangh in Beijing; Editing by Sabine Wollrab and Michelle Martin)

 ((christoph.steitz@thomsonreuters.com; +49 69 7565 1269; Reuters Messaging: christoph.steitz.thomsonreuters.com@reuters.net))